 - No built-in mic monitoring

-How to Choose the Gaming Headset Under 100: The Ultimate Buying Guide
+Choosing the Best Gaming Headset Under 100: Suitable For PC, X-box & PS4 – The Ultimate Buying Guide

 As you might expect, there are quite a number of options available out there, and they all come with their fair share of unique qualities.
 To really get a bang for your buck, you need to know what to look for.
 We have put together a buying guide, highlighting some of these fundamental features.